 You might begin by teaching students how to ask questions as they read.
-For this, you can refer to Asking Thick and Thin Questions, one of our previous posts on close reading where we have created resources for helping children learn to ask meaningful questions while reading.
+For this, you can refer to Asking Thick and Thin Questions.
+This is one of our previous posts on close reading.
+You will find resources for helping children learn to ask meaningful questions while reading.

 Making connections while reading is another strategy that can help students develop a deeper understanding of their reading.
 Often, in the upper grades, students already have an understanding of this skill.

 We feel like our previous post on readers using think marks is another take on monitoring for meaning.
 You will find it here: Using Think Marks.